AsheUrban/weather-app/README.md

 - _npm run start to build and launch server_
 - _proceed to update files to reflect new project_

+### Setup/Installation for using Open Weather API
+- _Sign up for an account, and sign in._
+- _Once you are signed in, click on the API keys tab._
+- _Locate the API key called Default.
+You'll use this key in every request you make to the OpenWeather API._
+- _Add .env file to .gitignore, commit and push (before touching .env)._
+- _Touch .env and add API_KEY=[YOUR API KEY], replacing brackets with your individual key._

 ## Known Bugs

 - _None_